mattn/picohashmap/README.md

 }
 ```

 In default, picohashmap doesn't make a copy of keys and values.
-So you should case of the life time of the memory.
+So you should care of a life time for the memory of the key and value.
 For example, using strdup for the key and value both.
 If you want to use copying, use `-DPICOHASHMAP_USE_COPY`.

 ## Benchmark